Our Services

 Helpful Resources

-Colon hydrotherapy can worsen IBS symptoms by washing out beneficial gut bacteria, upsetting electrolyte balance, irritating the colon lining, and triggering spasms or dehydration, especially in those with severe IBS or other risk factors.
+Colon hydrotherapy can worsen IBS symptoms in several ways: it washes out beneficial gut bacteria, disrupts electrolyte balance, irritates the colon lining, and may trigger spasms or dehydration.
+People with severe IBS or other risk factors face the highest risk of complications.

-If your IBS flares after a session, monitor and record your symptoms, rehydrate with electrolyte solutions, follow a gentle diet, consider probiotics and stress reduction, and seek medical care if severe; there are several factors to consider.
-See below for details to guide your next steps.
+If your IBS flares after a session, take these steps: track your symptoms, rehydrate with electrolyte solutions, follow a gentle low-FODMAP diet, consider probiotics, and practice stress reduction.
+Seek medical care if symptoms become severe.

 Irritable bowel syndrome (IBS) affects up to 15% of adults worldwide, causing abdominal pain, bloating, diarrhea or constipation.
 As people search for relief, some turn to colon hydrotherapy for irritable bowel syndrome.
 Also called colonic irrigation, this therapy involves flushing the colon with warm water.
 While some report short-term comfort, others notice that IBS symptoms actually worsen afterward.
 Below, we'll explain why this might happen, who's most at risk, and what to do if you find yourself in that situation.